 Caroline M. Shulim is an Associate in HDRB&B’s Litigation and White-Collar Criminal Defense practice groups.
-She skillfully represents both corporate and individual clients in a wide range of complex commercial litigation actions, in both federal and state courts.
-Caroline has successfully resolved cases involving breach of contract, fraud, unfair competition, intellectual property (including trade secret infringement), insurance coverage, whistleblower, and other commercial litigation matters in federal and New York State trial and appellate courts.
+She represents both corporate and individual clients in a wide range of complex commercial litigation matters, in federal and state court.
+Caroline has worked on cases involving breach of contract, fraud, unfair competition, intellectual property (including trade secret infringement), insurance coverage, whistleblower, and other business disputes.

-Prior to joining HDRB&B, Caroline was an associate at a New York City plaintiff-side labor and employment law firm, at a defense-side litigation boutique where she practiced legal malpractice defense, and at a New York City commercial litigation boutique.
+Prior to joining HDRB&B, Caroline was an associate at a New York City employment law firm and defense-side litigation boutique, where she practiced legal malpractice defense.

-While attending Columbia Law School, Caroline was designated a Harlan Fiske Stone Scholar for academic accomplishment and won the E. Allan Farnsworth annual competition for note writing.
+Caroline graduated from Columbia Law School, where she was designated a Harlan Fiske Stone Scholar for academic achievement, and won the E. Allan Farnsworth annual competition for note writing.
 She authored a published article, A Path Toward an Increased Role for the United States in Patent Infringement Litigation, 14 CHI.-KENT J. INTELL.
 PROP.
 485 (2015), and a note, Implementing and Defending the Indian Child Welfare Act Through Revised State Requirements, 49 COLUM.
 J.L. & SOC.
 PROB.
-501 (2016), was Bluebook Editor of the Columbia Science and Technology Law Review, and was a teaching fellow.
+501 (2016).
+Caroline was Bluebook Editor of the Columbia Science and Technology Law Review and was a teaching fellow.